 - Mincey v.
-Takata: Cohen Milstein was lead counsel in a lawsuit brought on behalf of Patricia Mincey and her family, a Florida woman who sustained catastrophic injuries that rendered her a quadriplegic in 2014 when the driver’s side airbag in her Honda Civic deployed too aggressively during a collision due to a product defect.
-Patricia Mincey passed away in early 2016 due to complications from her quadriplegia casued by the problematic airbag.
+Takata (Cir.
+Crt., Duval Cty., Fla.): Cohen Milstein was lead counsel in a lawsuit brought on behalf of Patricia Mincey and her family.
+Patricia Mincey sustained catastrophic injuries that rendered her a quadriplegic in 2014 when the driver’s side airbag in her Honda Civic deployed too aggressively during a collision due to a product defect.
+She passed away in early 2016 due to complications from her quadriplegia caused by the problematic airbag.
 The suit charged that Takata, the manufacturer of the airbag system, knew of the airbag defect and hid the problem from consumers.
 Evidence uncovered by the firm showed that Takata concealed the defective nature of the airbag system for more than a decade.
-The case was resolved in July 2016
+The case was resolved in July 2016.

 - Quinlan v.
-Toyota Motor Corporation: Cohen Milstein was lead counsel in a product liability case filed against Toyota Motor, alleging that manufacturing defects in the defendant’s car caused the car being driven by the plaintiff Quinlan to suddenly accelerate and go out of control, resulting in catastrophic injuries that left him a quadriplegic.
-The defendant entered into a settlement, which is confidential.
+Toyota Motor Corporation (S.D.
+Fla.): Cohen Milstein was lead counsel in a product liability case filed against Toyota, alleging that manufacturing defects in the defendant’s car caused the car being driven by the plaintiff to suddenly accelerate and go out of control, resulting in catastrophic injuries that left Quinlan a quadriplegic.
+The defendant entered into a confidential settlement.
 Ms. Kroeger was engaged in all aspects of the litigation.

-- Caterpillar Antitrust Litigation: Cohen Milstein was co-lead counsel in a nationwide product liability class action lawsuit alleging Caterpillar sold diesel engines with defective exhaust emissions system that resulted in power losses and shutdowns.
+- In re: Caterpillar, Inc. Engine Products Liability Litigation (D.N.J.): Cohen Milstein was co-lead counsel in a nationwide product liability class action lawsuit, alleging Caterpillar sold diesel engines with defective exhaust emissions system that resulted in power losses and shutdowns.
 Ms. Kroeger was involved all aspects of the litigation.

 Ms. Kroeger graduated with high honors from the University of Tennessee at Knoxville, and obtained her law degree from the Cumberland School of Law, Samford University.
 Following law school, she served in a trial clerkship in Miami.